grantzeng/back-in-blackout/src/notes/uml_v0.md

 - I wanted to use a template pattern and stuff lots of `protected` variables at the top but `protected` is...best avoided.
 Need to find alternative solution.

+- Obvious candidates for network nodes to involve themselves in `has-a` relationships e.g. a `Motion`, a `Server` and a `Transmitter` objects -- but I don't want to put up walls yet.

 ## Files
 `Files`